alexchandel/dfhack-remote/README.md

 # dfhack-remote

-This project will provide browser-side bindings to [RemoteFortressReader](https://github.com/DFHack/dfhack/tree/master/plugins/remotefortressreader) ("RFR"), the [protobuf](https://developers.google.com/protocol-buffers)-based remote access interface to [DFHack](https://github.com/DFHack/dfhack).
+This project provides browser-side JavaScript bindings to Dwarf Fortress, using [RemoteFortressReader](https://github.com/DFHack/dfhack/tree/master/plugins/remotefortressreader) ("RFR"), the [protobuf](https://developers.google.com/protocol-buffers)-based remote access interface to [DFHack](https://github.com/DFHack/dfhack).

 It will also provide a browser-based fortress viewer.

+## How it works

+You run a `websockify` proxy, and open an HTML page with `dfhack-remote`.
+The page's code connects to DFHack through the `websockify` proxy, and loads your fortress.

 ## Dependencies